RagingTiger/CodingInterview/README.md

 </p>

 ## Description
-This repository contains solutions to the [Cracking the Coding Interview](http://a.co/eflV49b) problems by [Gayle Laakmann Mcdowell](http://www.gayle.com/).
+This repository contains my solutions to the [Cracking the Coding Interview](http://a.co/eflV49b) problems by [Gayle Laakmann Mcdowell](http://www.gayle.com/).
 They are organized by language and chapter.
 Each solution follows a simple format:

 ```